-During the year there has been a transfer of funds for the value of £183,000 between the restricted and unrestricted funds to fund the deficit arising in the restricted fund.
+During the year there has been no transfer of funds between the restricted and unrestricted funds to fund the deficit arising in the restricted fund.

 Restricted general funds

 Restricted general funds comprise all other restricted funds received and include grants from the Education and Skills Funding Agency and other funders.